Santa Barbara with Kids: 11 Top Things to Do

 Most of the bike rental shops lie along the stretch of Cabrillo Boulevard opposite Stearns Wharf.
 Here, you can rent virtually any kind of bicycle you can imagine, including beach cruisers, mountain bikes, Taga bikes, push buggies, Deuce Coupes, pedal go-karts, scooters, and even a family-size Surrey with a fringe on top.

 The terrain is flat, and you'll bike under the iconic colonnades of palm trees lining some of Santa Barbara's best beaches.
-At the end of your adventure, you can top off your fun with an ice-cream on Stearns Wharf.
+At the end of your adventure, you can top off your fun with an ice cream on Stearns Wharf, which just celebrated its 150th anniversary in 2022.

 Moxi, The Wolf Museum of Exploration